Annotation

 Add instance section

-A Bounding Box can have multiple sections.
+A Bounding Box can have multiple sections on a timeline.
 To add a section of a Bounding Box, click where you want to add it on the timeline and click the + button next to the instance in the right panel.

 📘